Breastfeeding Secrets I Wish I Knew

 This page may contain affiliate links.

-Breastfeeding is a sensitive topic, especially for mamas that wanted to but for whatever reason couldn’t or didn’t feel like it was the best option for her personally, and felt shame because of her decision.
+Breastfeeding can be a sensitive topic, especially for mamas that wanted to but for whatever reason couldn’t or didn’t feel like it was the best option for her personally, and felt shame because of her decision.
 I want to stress that this a judgement FREE zone.
 On our site we want to educate and help in all of the ways that we can.
-This post just so happens to be on tips for the nursing mamas!
+This post just so happens to be on breastfeeding secrets and will provide tips for the nursing mamas!

 Breastfeeding doesn’t always come as easy as you would think it should.
 It is definitely a learned skill.
 They tell you when you’re pregnant that it’s difficult, that it hurts, that it doesn’t necessarily come easy, all that good stuff.
 But it’s one thing to understand the idea of something being difficult, or painful, or physically and emotionally draining, and another thing to actually experience it.